Complete Calabi-Yau metrics from smoothing Calabi-Yau complete intersections: Setup

-We define the total space $\cX$ as swept out by the set of fibers $V_{zp}$:
+We define the total space $\cX$ as swept out by the set of fibers $V_{zp}$,

-$\cX$ is a complete intersection in the ambient space $\bC^{n + k+1}$ with variables $(x_1,\ldots,x_{n+k},z)$ as it is expressed as cut out by the above equations (with the $z$-variable added).
-The expected dimension is $\dim V_0 + 1$, since it is a 1-parameter family of fibers asymptotic to $V_0$, and the proper codimension of $k$ matches the $k$ equations.
-We have a map to $\pi : \cX \to \bC$ by projection onto $z$ identifying $V_{p} = V_1$ using the prior notation defining $V_t = \pi^{-1}(t)$.
-We require at least one smooth fiber because the singularities form an analytic subvariety of $\bC$ to avoid the case of ever fiber being singular.
-In particular, there are either finitely many, or every fiber is singular, so the assumption that $V_1$ is smooth ensures that outside a sufficiently large compact set, all fibers are smooth.
+$\cX$ is a complete intersection of dimension $n+1$ in the ambient space $\bC^{n + k+1}$ with variables $(x_1,\ldots,x_{n+k},z)$.
+We require at least one fiber to be smooth, which we label $V_1$.
+The singular fibers cut out an analytic subvariety of $\bC$, and therefore, there are either finitely many or every fiber is singular.
+The assumption that $V_1$ is smooth ensures that outside a sufficiently large compact set, all fibers are smooth.

-On $\cX$, we will construct a Calabi-Yau metric based on gluing a Calabi-Yau metric on each smooth fiber $V_t$ to a product Calabi-Yau metric of $V_0 \times \bC$.
+On $\cX$, we will construct a Calabi-Yau metric based on gluing a Calabi-Yau metric on each smooth fiber $V_t$ with the product Calabi-Yau metric of $V_0 \times \bC$.
 Let $X_t = V_t \times \bC$ with $X_0$ and $X_{p'}$ being of primary interest.
-We have a holomorphic $(n+1)$-form on the ambient space
+There is a nowhere-vanishing holomorphic $(n+1)$-form $\Omega$ on $\cX$ and each $X_t$ is defined using notation from above as